The following information is provided for reference purposes only and should be used at your own risk S50B30 (Euro) Engine

 Remove cover 6 mounting bolts (4mm hex bit socket 3/8″ / 3/8″ ratchet).

-Note: If bolt not removed previously, paint drop will be found at bolt head base and cover.
-This is used in car assembly to verify bolt is fully tightened with toque wrench.
+Note: If the bolt was not removed previously, you will find a paint drop at the base of the bolt head and on the cover.
+This mark is used during car assembly to verify that the bolt was fully tightened with a torque wrench.

 Remove intake cylinder cover.